 All children have a daily phonics session where they learn to recognise sounds and letters.
 They then use this to help with their reading and spelling.

 These skills are vital in all learning and social situations.
 We encourage the children to listen carefully to others and to speak clearly and confidently in discussions.

 Children plan a range of writing including imaginative stories, poems, letters, instructions, lists and reports.
 Spelling, punctuation and Grammar (SPaG)and dictionary skills are taught to enable communication to be effective.
 Sometimes groups of children produce collaborative writing.

 Opportunities for sharing good work are provided by reading this to other children or adults, or by having it displayed.

 Neat presentation and handwriting skills are encouraged and practised throughout the school.
 We also teach computer word processing skills.

-We use examples of good literature as the starting point for children’s own imaginative writing and we place great value on story telling throughout the school.
+We use examples of good literature as the starting point for children’s own imaginative writing and we place great value on

 Children also visit the library regularly where they are able to exchange books and find out about how books and libraries are used.